shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![channel TG list selection](media/cps-channel-tglist.png)<!-- { width=600 } -->

+*Note:*

-*Note.* The “Contact” is not used by the firmware.
+- The “Contact” is not used by the firmware.
 You must use the TG list to define the TG’s you want to use with each channel.
 Hence you must have at least 1 TG list and it must contain at least 1 Digital Contact which is a TalkGroup.

 Finally save your codeplug to your computer before writing the code plug to the radio using either the standard Radioddity CPS to programme the radio before flashing it to OpenGD77 or if you are using the special OpenGD77 compatible version of the “Community CPS”, (as detailed in the next section) you can write the code plug directly to an already flashed OpenGD77 radio.